ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/unity_on_orange_pi/_review.md

 review:
     - questions:
         question: >
-            Any SD card imaging software can be used to load the Droid OS image onto a microSD card
+            Any SD card imaging software can be used to load the Droid OS image onto a microSD card.
         answers:
             - "True"
             - "False"
-        correct_answer: 1
+        correct_answer: 2
         explanation: >
             You will get errors if you don't use SDDiskTool_v1.72